The Plant That Kills Cancer Cells, Stops Diabetes And Boosts Your Immune System!

 • Sodium: 5 mg

-As previously explained, bitter melon can be used to lose weight, boost immunity and help the natural detoxification process.
+As previously explained, bitter melon can be used to lose weight, boost immunity, and help the natural detoxification process.
 Some of the traditional medicine in China and India, use bitter melon to overcome cough, fever, menstrual cycle disorders, skin diseases, and colic.

 Bitter melon leaves can be used as tea leaves that can prevent malaria and dangerous viruses such as chickenpox and measles.
 You can use it in several ways, namely cooked, juiced, and raw.
-But excessive consumption can cause diarrhea and abdominal pain.
+However excessive consumption can cause diarrhea and abdominal pain.

 Pancreatic cancer